Wallace tree

 Compared to naively adding partial products with regular adders, the benefit of the Wallace tree is its faster speed.
 It has $O(\log n)$ reduction layers, but each layer has only $O(1)$ propagation delay.
 A naive addition of partial products would require $O(\log^2n)$ time.

 As making the partial products is $O(1)$ and the final addition is $O(\log n)$, the total multiplication is $O(\log n)$, not much slower than addition.
 From a complexity theoretic perspective, the Wallace tree algorithm puts multiplication in the class NC1.

 The downside of the Wallace tree, compared to naive addition of partial products, is its much higher gate count.

 These computations only consider gate delays and don't deal with wire delays, which can also be very substantial.

 The Wallace tree can be also represented by a tree of 3/2 or 4/2 adders.

 It is sometimes combined with Booth encoding.

 Detailed explanation

 The Wallace tree is a variant of long multiplication.
 The first step is to multiply each digit (each bit) of one factor by each digit of the other.
-Each of this partial products has weight equal to the product of its factors.
+Each of these partial products has weight equal to the product of its factors.
 The final product is calculated by the weighted sum of all these partial products.